 Farm Table Dinners

-If you tried to get tickets to our dinners but weren't able to, our apologies.
-Wish we had a bigger barn.
-Here's good news, though.
-Occasionally, someone who purchased tickets needs to sell them.
+Occasionally, someone who has purchased tickets needs to sell them.
 The best place to watch for those opportunities is on our Facebook page.
+Another great way to enjoy yourself at the farm is to attend one of our Cheese Appreciation Events.

 About our farm-to-table dinner series

-Guest chefs aren't the only ones who relish the unique farm-to-table dining experience at our barn.
-For the last three years, every Farm Table Dinner has sold out quickly.
+Featured chefs aren’t the only ones who relish the unique farm-to-table dining experience at our barn.
+For the last four years, every Farm Table Dinner has sold out quickly.

 Chef Ted Habiger, Room 39–Midtown